System Design Space

 • LRU eviction: evict rarely used URLs

-• Write-through: when creating, we immediately write to the cache
+• Write-through: write to the cache immediately when a short link is created

 Cache Size